Diet, fluid and exercise

-Increasing the amount of fibre you eat and drinking plenty of fluids can help prevent or stop constipation.
+Increasing the amount of fibre you eat, drinking plenty of fluids, and exercising can help prevent or stop constipation.

 You can increase your fibre intake by eating:

-- porridge or high fibre breakfast cereal, such as All Bran, Weetabix or muesli
+- porridge or high fibre breakfast cereal, such as bran, wheat biscuits or muesli

 - wholemeal or granary breads instead of white bread

 - plenty of fruit and vegetables – raw or cooked, with the skin or peel left on